 Great Britain perceived the Thirteen Colonies as their goose that laid golden eggs, and valued them more than all of its conquered territories throughout the globe.
 Of all the countries where slavery was practiced it was in the United States where this system became the most lucrative and brutal.

 The rapid economic accumulation of wealth created from enslaved labor allowed the United States to develop into the giant capitalist bastion it is today.
 The enormous financial power that derived from the harshest circumstances of human suffering compelled the rulers to develop a set of ideas which ultimately served as their ideological justification for Black oppression — White supremacy.

 Despite the glorification of the “old South” by the mainstream Black people were subjected to extreme forms of degradation, beatings, castration, torture, murder, and the rape of women, men and children alike.
-Black families lived under constant fear of being separated; Without warning children, mothers and fathers were sold to other plantations; Among the most shocking and heinous acts committed by slave owners was punishing insubordinate slaves by having their children tossed in rivers to be killed by crocodiles.
+Black families lived under constant fear of being separated; Without warning children, mothers and fathers were sold to other slave plantations.
+In addition, among the most shocking and heinous acts committed by slave owners as a sport and for punishing insubordinate slaves was having their children tossed in rivers to be killed by crocodiles.